-Given the impact malnutrition has on health, productivity, and development, USAID requested USAID Advancing Nutrition’s support in developing a course to orient staff to how USAID speaks about nutrition, build nutrition literacy, and increase understanding of how key interventions are operationalized and funded.
-To reflect the multidisciplinary nature of nutrition, this course is aimed at participants with a range of technical expertise and across bureaus.
+Given the impact malnutrition has on health, productivity, and development, USAID requested USAID Advancing Nutrition’s support in developing a course to orient staff to how USAID speaks about nutrition, build nutrition literacy, and increase understanding of how to operationalize and fund key interventions.
+To reflect the multidisciplinary nature of nutrition, we designed this course for participants with a range of technical expertise and across bureaus.
 This could include new staff, those who recently transitioned to different positions or teams integrating nutrition, as well as experienced staff in need of a refresher.
 Ultimately, the course aims to better equip staff to design, implement, and monitor high-quality multi-sectoral nutrition programs.

 USAID Advancing Nutrition collaborated with USAID to develop course materials, including a facilitator’s guide, slide decks, and participant handouts.
 The course is designed to be interactive and flexible—it is broken into four 3–4 hour modules that can be delivered separately or together depending on participants’ needs.
 The four modules provides an introduction to—